 In addition, UNUSUALLY SENSITIVE PEOPLE should routinely check the AQI as reported in newspapers and on the radio, television, and the Internet and consider limiting prolonged outdoor exertion when the AQI is code yellow.

 A website dedicated to Ozone Action Days information has been set up by Metroplan.
-ADEQ advises Metroplan on ozone-related issues and provides support.
+DEQ advises Metroplan on ozone-related issues and provides support.

 Little Rock Metropolitan Area